 Trident does not take attendance for degree programs.
 However, students in degree programs are required to start their course by participating in the first week of the course and continue to participate in their courses in a regular, timely, and substantive manner.
-Students who fail to submit required assignments by the Module 1 due date of the course, or who fail to communicate their intent to remain in class, may be subject to administrative drop from the course, in addition to the return of any Title IV funding, tuition assistance (TA) or
+Students who fail to submit required assignments by the Module 1 due date of the course, or who fail to communicate their intent to remain in class, will be subject to administrative drop from the course, in addition to the return of any Title IV funding, tuition assistance (TA) or

-VA Education Benefits, and be held personally responsible for prorated tuition and applicable fees.
+VA Education Benefits.
 Due to the structure of Doctoral Programs, they are excluded from administrative drop within the first two weeks of class.

-(Students must review Trident policy on refunds and return of financial aid or tuition assistance, and immediately contact their advisor with any questions regarding this or any other Trident policy)
+Students must review Trident policy on refunds and return of aid and contact their advisor with any questions.